What Is a Clean Title?

 A clean title means the car has never been deemed a total loss.
 Most cars have clean titles.

-The term is slightly misleading: when a car has a clean title, it means it has never been involved in a serious accident.
+The term is slightly misleading: a car with a clean title means it has never been involved in a serious accident.
 However, many cars have clean titles and have still been involved in accidents.

 In fact, many cars with clean titles have serious issues lurking below the surface.

 What is a clean title?
 How do clean titles impact car insurance and car value?
 Find out today.

 A clean title is a term indicating a vehicle has never been involved in a total loss accident.